 In its 29th year ITEC 2018 moves to Stuttgart, the home of Germany’s automotive industry and a hub of industrial innovation.
 This year ITEC is proud to announce the Advanced Engineering Conference that will explore the latest simulation technologies and innovations that are revolutionising industrial practices and how these developments are being applied to the defence, automotive & aerospace industries.

-A digital transformation is under way among the world’s leading industrial and manufacturing companies with increasing digitalisation of essential functions paving the way for new practices.
+A digital transformation is under way among the world’s leading defence & aerospace companies with increasing digitalisation of essential functions paving the way for new practices.
 With aerospace & defence manufacturers subjected to unending pressures to shorten development cycles and reduce costs amidst falling military budgets and increasing expectations, many have begun to explore ways of utilising the tools of ‘Industry 4.0’ to aid them in their pursuits.